 We aim at studying the interplay between collective and incoherent single--particle motion.
 Many--body systems show a rich variety of collective excitations, particularly nuclei provide a zoo of examples~\cite{Bohr}.
 Of course the way how the system is probed determines which collective modes are excited.
 As we have in mind excitation in which the two clouds are simply pulled apart and then released to oscillate against each other, the natural choice for the collective coordinate in our case is the difference of the centers of mass in each cloud

 Although this definition is fully equivalent to the one we used previously, we notice that the collective coordinate $X$ in Ref.~\cite{hggl} differs by a factor, \textit{i.e.}, we have $\Xi = \sqrt{N/2} X$.
 The time evolution $\Xi(t)$ of the collective coordinate is our most important observable.
-The larger the typical amplitudes $|\Xi(t)|$ of the collective motion after some time $t$, the more energy and momentum are contained in the oscillation between the two clouds.
-The smaller the amplitudes, the more energy and momentum are transferred to the incoherent single-particle degrees of freedom within the clouds.
-Importantly, the collective coordinate itself describes the most basic eigenmode of the whole system, apart from the simple translation without internal excitation.
+The larger the typical amplitudes $|\Xi(t)|$ of the collective motion after some time $t$, the more of energy and momentum is contained in the oscillation between the two clouds.
+The smaller the amplitudes, the more of energy and momentum is transferred to the incoherent single--particle degrees of freedom within the clouds.